BoltApp/bolt-node/README.md

 You can `ndb npm run test:dev` to get a better debugger

-### Have the test running

-To run the tests, you will need a `secrets.js` file at the root of your folder:
+To run the dev mode, you will need a `secrets.js` file at the root of your folder:

     /**
     * Credentials to test the application in dev mode